resetroot99/The-FAIL-Kit/AUDIT_RUNBOOK.md

 - Failures that degrade user experience

 ### Monitor and Improve
-- Medium-severity failures (suboptimal tool selection, schema handling)
+- Medium-severity failures (suboptimal tool selection, edge cases)
-- Failures that are edge cases or low-probability
+- Failures that are low-probability

 ### Do NOT Fix
 - False positives (if you are certain the test is wrong, not your system)